flaupretre/terraform-ssh-tunnel/README.md

 This makes the module usable in a scenario where the fact that the connection requires a tunnel cannot be determined in advance and depends on input parameters.

-## SSH command and options

-By default, the module uses the 'ssh -o StrictHostKeyChecking=no' string to launch the SSH client.
-If you use a different SSH client name/path or if you want to add/remove options, you can modify this string by setting the 'ssh_cmd' input variable.
-This may be used, for instance, to add a '-i' option and set the private key to use.

 ## Target host name resolution